TENTATIVE SYMPOSIUM SCHEDULE

 Governance & Community Advocacy

-• The importance of Purpose, Vision, Mission, Values, Stewardship, Advocacy
+• The importance of Purpose, Vision, Mission, Values, Stewardship and Advocacy

-• Board Role vs. CEO Role vs. Staff responsibility; whose job is it?
+• The Role of the Board vs. the Role of the CEO … whose job is it?

 9:30 AM - 10:30 AM